MCM-QMUL/MOBO/README.md

 ```

 #### **Input Parameters** (edit `config.yaml`)
+- Define path to MOBO folder, path to spinodal resources, and path to GIBBON folder (Similarly, add path to GIBBON folder in Objective_Spinodoid_Tet.m lines 6 & 7)
 - `input_columns`: Design parameters.
 - `n_iterations`: Number of MOBO iterations used as stopping criteria
 - `kernel`: Type of kernel used for covariance calculation